 The Music in Movement pilot project is funded by the Mondriaan Fund.

-Sound and Vision, Arvo Pärt Centre (EE), Institut National de l'Audiovisuel (FR), FINA (PL)
+Sound & Vision, Arvo Pärt Centre (EE), Institut National de l'Audiovisuel (FR), FINA (PL)